LordEnki7/butterflyproviders/replit.md

 - Fine-tuned header height to 74px for optimal logo visibility without cropping
 - Repositioned login/register buttons to far right while keeping navigation items left-aligned
 - All changes have been saved and documented for project continuity
+- Converted scheduling system from demo to full production mode (February 8, 2025)
+- Removed demo restrictions and made scheduling available to all users
+- Updated Hero section to link to production booking system instead of demo
+- Enhanced Services page with 10 comprehensive services including new offerings
+- Added detailed service descriptions for Surgery Recovery, Live-in Overnight Care, and Hospice Care
+- Updated About Us page with company philosophy and butterfly transformation message

 ## System Architecture